 I wave Zoe C around, let’s see what she can do.

-She steps up behind the target, pillow in front of her gun, bang!
+She steps up behind the target, pillow over the barrel where the casing will eject, that’s where the noise comes from...bang!
 Not horribly loud.
 I check the target, she zapped him at the base of his neck, he had no clue what happened, felt nothing.
 A better deal than he was giving his wife.

 I stuff him into the Jeep, a car passes but I’m in between the dead fireman and the driver’s door and Zoe C is behind the door.
 The car keeps rolling.

 I put a second round in the side of his head, take his wallet and mobile phone, leave the keys with him, click the armrest switch and lock the Jeep.
 We put away the guns, walk through a stretch of tall grass and strip off our latex gloves, then to the rear of a small strip mall.